Caihanwang/BIOS823_Assignments/README.md

 ### Which university was the most prolific for doctoral students in each state in 2017?
 To answer the question, I choose to draw a bar plot to show the number of PhD graduates in different institutions.
-The plot is as following:
+The plot is as following.
+As I just mentioned above, California had the most PhD graduates in all fields.
+We can set the dropdown menu to California to see the breakdown.
+In California, UCB had the most PhD graduates in 2017.
 ![plot2.gif](https://i.loli.net/2021/10/26/Dh2KyoVeJrFakM5.gif)

 The figure plotting code is as following: